Skip to content Skip to main navigation

 Third year

-60 - 90 units: As you start taking upper-division courses, you will build on the theories that you have learned in your lower-division courses.
+60 - 90 units: As you start taking upper-division courses, you will build on what you learned in your lower-division courses.
 Your core upper-division courses will give you the foundation to explore topics in your elective courses.

 This is a great time to check in with an undergraduate advisor to make sure you are on the path to success.